-Investing in yourself provides a great return on investment, in a myriad of ways.
+Investing in yourself provides a great return on investment in a myriad of ways.
 It can improve your career prospects and help you earn more money.
 It can build your confidence, which can help you pursue your dreams and opens doors for new opportunities.
 It can enrich your life by introducing you to people, ideas, hobbies, and experiences you might have never encountered otherwise.
 And it will help you create a life that’s more satisfying and balanced.

 You can invest in yourself in many different areas, including your physical health, emotional health, career, education, goals, creative pursuits, passions or interests, and relationships.
-Here are some ideas to help get you started.

 1. Exercise Regularly